Is it possible to make friends with your shadow?

 When I was asked this question, I thought, “Huh?
 Uh, no, I actually don’t even notice it unless I’m walking next to my nephew who’s tall and thin and well, I’m short and less thin.”
 I got a serious look in response.
 Little did I know that wasn’t the shadow the person was referring.

 I first learned about the “shadow” from reading Debbie Ford’s work, “The Shadow Effect: Illuminating the Power of Your True Self”.
-It was introduced as part of a Wellness program I enrolled in as I was trying to find some balance in my life.
+It was introduced as part of a Wellness program I enrolled in.
+I was seeking balance in my life during my stress-filled corporate career.
 As part of the program we also watched the movie based on the book.

 Here is just a snippet about the movie.